 - Drizzle the chicken with a little honey and spread it around with a spoon.

-- Sprinkle the spices all over the chicken.
+- Sprinkle a Cajun spice blend over the chicken.

 - Sear the chicken on the stove-top for a couple of minutes on each side.
 (Don’t skip this step!
 It makes a big difference.)

 - Bake the chicken, uncovered, for about 30 minutes in the oven.

 That’s it!
 And, I just remember another reason why I love this baked blackened chicken breasts recipe.
 You literally do not have to measure anything out and the amount of spice or honey can vary on each piece of chicken.

 Mix up a big batch of the spices so you will always have them on hand.
 The amounts provided in the instructions are easily enough for 4 pieces of chicken.
 Double it.
 Triple it…you get the picture.
 Or, buy a pre-mixed Cajun spice at the grocery store.

 You really don’t need to measure anything out with this recipe.